-Dichotomy (Part one)
+Dichotomy (Part One)

 In the first edition of this blog in May 2023, I noted that “the electric sector underpins every other essential industry sector, and it also relies on many of them.
 I…think of the overlaps like the Olympic rings – all interlinked, with some overlapping more than others.”